tarwn/lessthandot-hugo/blogs/content/posts/2013-06-10-sharepoint-2013-bi-part-8.md

   <a href="/media/users/koenverbeeck/SP2013DemoEnv/Part8/VerifyPowerPivot_04.png?mtime=1370375907"><img src="/wp-content/uploads/users/koenverbeeck/SP2013DemoEnv/Part8/VerifyPowerPivot_04.png?mtime=1370375907" alt="" width="1005" height="487" /></a>
 </p>

 <span style="text-align: justify;">Back in the Central Admin, click on </span>_Manage Services on Server_<span style="text-align: justify;">.
 The </span>**SQL Server PowerPivot System Service** <span style="text-align: justify;">should be started.
 The documentation also mentions also a SQL Server Analysis Services service, however this service cannot be found in the list.
-I don’t have a SharePoint 2010 installation to verify if it is there in that edition, but you don’t seem to need it in SharePoint 2013.
+I don't have a SharePoint 2010 installation to verify if it is there in that edition, but you don't seem to need it in SharePoint 2013.
 We do know for sure the PowerPivot SSAS service, installed in </span><a style="text-align: justify;" href="/index.php/DataMgmt/business-intelligence-1/sharepoint-2013-bi-part-6">part 6</a><span style="text-align: justify;">, is running.</span>

 <p style="text-align: justify;">
   <a href="/media/users/koenverbeeck/SP2013DemoEnv/Part8/VerifyPowerPivot_05.png?mtime=1370375908"><img src="/wp-content/uploads/users/koenverbeeck/SP2013DemoEnv/Part8/VerifyPowerPivot_05.png?mtime=1370375908" alt="" width="751" height="484" /></a>